 Collins can list, encyclopedically, all the plants, native and not, growing in the gardens and fields that surround the house, many with mini-histories attached: The fruit of the japonica apple tree that was put in dresser drawers to keep clothing smelling sweet; the homegrown tobacco that was stored with linens to keep the moths away; and the 300-year old white mulberry tree on the property, over 15 feet in circumference, that is the last left standing from an 18th-century effort to start a silkworm plantation.

 Alongside the larger history of Green Falls, then, live the smaller stories that bring that history home, details that Collins has preserved in the house and grounds, and that will be his legacy.
-He plans to leave the house and supporting buildings he has painstakingly restored to Preservation Virginia.

 “I love it there,” he says of his homeplace.
 “I want it to continue to exist as it is so that more people can see what I see every day.”